 How to patch LSDj to use an inverted palette

-September 19th, 2009Yesterday axolotl asked on 8bc whether it is possible to invert the monochrome palette in LSDj, for use with backlit screens with an inverted polarizing foil.
+Yesterday Three years ago axolotl asked on 8bc whether it is possible to invert the monochrome palette in LSDj, for use with backlit screens with an inverted polarizing foil.
 And it’s very much possible to do, and it’s even possible to modify an existing ROM image.
-So, I’ll show you how I did it using a copy of the LSDj ROM, no$gmb and a hex editor.
+So, I’ll show you how I did it using a copy of the LSDj ROM, BGB, and optionally a hex editor.
 I’m using XVI32, but any hex editor would do.

 The palette value is change by a hardware register, which is a place in memory that a Gameboy program can be write to, to change things.
 So I look it up in the Pan Docs, which is a manual to the Gameboy hardware.
-So let’s look in the section LCD Monochrome Palettes.
+Let’s look in the section LCD Monochrome Palettes.
 There we see that the address is $ff47 in hexadecimal and how the value is constructed.

 Click ok and press F9 to begin execution.
 (Or reset the emulator)